Surat al-Ard: Editions

 The book was printed in Leiden by the Academic Press in 1822 AD and comprised 194 pages.
 The introduction, written in Latin, occupied 14 pages.
 In 1873 AD, the orientalist De Khoie published the book in Leiden under the title Tracts and Kingdoms.
 This was the second part of the Arab Geographical Library series, relying on copies from the Leiden and Oxford treasuries, as well as a copy from the Paris National Bookstore, which he called the Parisian compendium.
 In 1938, the orientalist Kramers published another edition at the Brill Press in Leiden, relying on the copy of the Antique Serai Treasury in Istanbul, the De Goeje edition, and some other sources.
-This edition was titled Saurt al-Ard.
+This edition was titled Surat al-Ard.
 In 1926 AD, the Adolf Helzhausen Press published in Vienna an edition titled Surat al-Ard from Cities, Mountains, Seas, Islands and Rivers.
 This edition was produced under the care and correction of Hans von Muzik.
 In the same year, an illustrated offset edition was published in Baghdad.
 The book was first printed in Beirut by Dar al-Sadr in 1938.
 Subsequently, in 1992, another edition was published by Al-Hayat Library.
 An additional edition was published by Dar al-Kitab al-Islami, the date of publication of which is currently unknown.
 In Egypt, the Nawabag Al-Fikr Company published the inaugural edition of the book in 2009.